-We have worked hard over 2023 to improve our customer service and will continue to develop new processes to better support our customers.
-Our Trustpilot score now sits at 4.1, and we are able to support customers through a variety of channels including phone, live chat and email.
-We have a wide variety of "self-help" articles to assist customers with all aspects of their journey with us, and our online portal allows them to easily manage their account on the go.

-of businesses stated "billing issues" as a concern
+Whilst wholesale costs have meant rates We have worked hard over 2023 to improve have increased across the market, we have our customer service and will continue to develop new processes to better support through our robust hedging and adaptable our customers.
+Our Trustpilot score now pricing process.
+Our online quote tool sits at 4.1, and we are able to support customers, we can reduce billing issues with reduces our cost-to-serve, a saving we customers through a variety of channels including phone, live chat and email.
+We our prices are competitive.
+We have also have a wide variety of "self-help" articles introduced "Blend and Extend" contracts to assist customers with all aspects of for those locked into higher rates, and their journey with us, and our online portal allows them to easily manage their account of businesses stated "billing issues" as a concern